sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 Geofences are virtual perimeters and can be used, for example, to trigger alerts when persons are detected in prohibited areas or when cars are parked in the wrong spot.
 For more information, see [Using Geofence Windows](https://go.documentation.sas.com/doc/en/espcdc/v_037/espcreatewindows/p0xru6q01dkxknn1t8gqo2q4zfu6.htm).

 ### Visualizing Objects in Grafana
 If you are using SAS Event Stream Processing in Microsoft Azure, the detected objects can be visualized by using Grafana.
-Import the [grafana.json](grafana.json) to Grafana.
+Import the [grafana.json](grafana.json) file to Grafana.

 ---
 **NOTE:**